Zika Virus: Latest updates, travel warnings and prevention methods

 - No locally transmitted Zika cases have been reported in the continental United States, but cases have been reported in returning travelers in Puerto Rico, Illinois, Texas, and Florida.

 - One case of microcephaly has been linked to Zika and reported in Hawaii.

-- There is no vaccine for Zika and therefore, prevention of mosquito bites is paramount.
+- There is no vaccine for Zika and therefore, prevention of mosquito bites is extremely important.

 Insect Shield is effective protection against Aedes aegypti and Aedes albopictus mosquitoes – transmitters of the Zika Virus